slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Later, my best friend returned, literally.
 We were texting and he remarked, without prompt, saying if he were a Devil, he'd be a "snarky Devil."
 He texted me that of his own accord, knowing nothing about the hospitalization, no context, without prompt.

-That was a small amount of evidence that some communication, message-passing (without known mechanical means), happened non-locally, but I think besides the physics one, the message is about trust and medical institutions, how quickly authoritative medical staff with no connection to the patient will turn on somebody, as if to medicate or treat, when that person is extremely innocent, is more righteous, more doing the right thing, inflictions of insidious atrocity needing more attention/priority, or a disambiguation of fundamental principles that should be in the moral intelligence of people around coercion, repression, and processes of identity transformation.
+That was a small amount of evidence that some communication, message-passing (without known mechanical means), happened non-locally, but I think besides the physics one, the message is about trust and medical institutions, how quickly authoritative medical staff with no connection to the patient will turn on somebody, as if to medicate or treat, when that person is extremely innocent, is more righteous, more doing the right thing, inflictions of insidious atrocity needing more attention/priority, or a disambiguation of fundamental principles that should be in the moral intelligence of people around coercion, repression, and processes of identity transformation from which the symptomatic beliefs are mistaken for the principle.

 # Synchronicities (Part 3)